TheTacoBytes/AckBot/README.md

 [**AckBot Navigation** Repository](https://github.com/TheTacoBytes/AckBot_Navigation)

 The **AckBot Navigation** repository is designed to be run on a laptop that communicates with the Pi 4 on the AckBot.
-This laptop runs:
+This will run:

 - The PS4 controller node to control the robot manually.
 - SLAM to create maps of the environment.
 - AMCL and Nav2 for path planning and navigation.
+- USB Camera feed for video streaming.

 Be sure to clone the **AckBot Navigation** repository to your **laptop** to perform these actions.